 Camper English is a frequent speaker on the history of alcohol and medicine, the science of cocktails, and clear ice.
 Most recently, he has given talks at Tales of the Cocktail, American Ancestors, University of Washington Health Sciences Library, Lafayette Public Library, Campari Headquarters, the Mutter Museum, the Mechanics Institute Library, the United States Bartenders' Guild Hawaii Chapter, and the Bourbon Women Book Club.

-Camper is the author of Doctors and Distillers: The Remarkable Medicinal History of Beer, Wine, Spirits, and Cocktails (2022) and The Ice Book (available May 2023).
+Camper is the author of Doctors and Distillers: The Remarkable Medicinal History of Beer, Wine, Spirits, and Cocktails (2022) and The Ice Book (2023).
 The New York Times recently wrote of Camper, "(he) has a flair for digging up fun facts," and the Washington Post described Doctors and Distillers as "a rollicking, quirky story."
 Camper educates and entertains audiences with wit, humor, and delightfully detailed scientific and historical expertise.

 Camper is currently scheduling talks for the 2023-24 season.
 Send an email to alcademics @ gmail to schedule a talk for a consumer or cocktail industry seminar, book club, library activity, corporate happy hour, or other group event.

 *Corpse Reviver!
 The History of Medicine in a Cocktail